CTU-IIG/thermobench/README.md

   -s, --sensors_file=FILE    Definition of sensors to use.
 Each line of the
                              FILE contains either SPEC as in -S or, when the line starts with '!', the rest is interpreted as an argument to --exec.
+Lines starting with '#' are ignored.
 When no sensors are specified via -s or -S, all available thermal zones are added automatically.
   -S, --sensor=SPEC          Add a sensor to the list of used sensors.
 SPEC is
                              FILE [NAME [UNIT]].
 FILE is typically something like